jaimeyu/godruid/README.md

 You can modify the following values in  the `config/adh-gath.yml` file:

-	1. Datastore
+	1. datastore
-    	1. bindIP: the host of the CouchDB datastore.
+    	1. ip: the host of the CouchDB datastore.
 (Use full http:// format)
-    	2. bindPort: the port used to communicate with CouchDB.
+    	2. port: the port used to communicate with CouchDB.
-  	2. REST
+  	2. rest
-    	1. bindIP: the host of the ADH-Gather REST API.
+    	1. ip: the host of the ADH-Gather REST API.
-    	2. bindPort: the port for the ADH-Gather REST API.
+    	2. port: the port for the ADH-Gather REST API.
-  	3. GRPC
+  	3. grpc
-		1. bindIP: the host of the ADH-Gather gRPC Service.
+		1. ip: the host of the ADH-Gather gRPC Service.
-    	2. bindPort: the port for the ADH-Gather gRPC Service.
+    	2. port: the port for the ADH-Gather gRPC Service.
-  	4. StartupArgs
+  	4. args
-    	1. adminDB:
+    	1. admindb:
 			- name: the name of the admin database used for adh-gather
 			- impl: type of datastore to use for Admin Service.
 (0=InMemory, 1=CouchDB)
-		2. tenantDB: type of datastore to use for Tenant Service.
+		2. tenantdb: type of datastore to use for Tenant Service.
 (0=InMemory, 1=CouchDB)
-		3. pouchPluginDB: type of datastore to use for PouchDB Plugin Service.
+		3. pouchplugindb: type of datastore to use for PouchDB Plugin Service.
 (0=InMemory, 1=CouchDB)